-Frustratingly, the gorgeous historical Wistaria Gardens are still in limbo – even after three years!
-And VERY disappointingly, the spring planting will not take place again this year – despite even offering to plant the flowers ourselves!
-But we can still enjoy a wander when the wisteria is out in October.
-And hope the gardens can finally be added back into our top spring parks list next year.
+Frustratingly, the gorgeous historical Wistaria Gardens are still in limbo – even after four years!
+And disappointingly, the spring planting did not take place again this year.
+But thankfully we can still enjoy the flowering wisteria, cherry, plum and pear trees.
+And hope the gardens will finally transfer over to Parramatta Park and start being maintained properly in 2022.

 NOTE: For people with asthma and allergies, spring may worsen your symptoms with higher levels of pollen in the air.
 If this affects you or your family, best to check the daily pollen count before heading outside.

 This fantastic regional park is a local favourite and a gorgeous spot to walk, ride and play.
 Throughout the park, there are bbqs and picnic shelters, grassed areas, ducks and paths to ride on.
 It’s particularly lovely to explore during mid/late spring, with the rose garden and jacaranda’s.
 Parramatta Park also has two fun playgrounds!
 Domain Creek playground is the larger one, on the Westmead side of the park.
 And Paperbark playground at Pavilion Flat, near the George Street Gatehouse, is the newer one and also an inclusive play space – a short walk from Georgie Boy Cafe.

 - Playground Summary: Best suited to kids 2yrs+, sand and water play, musical instruments, swings, slides, toilets and BBQs.

 - Address: Parramatta Park, Queens Road or Pitt Street entrance

 2Halvorsen Park, Ermington

 Halvorsen Park has a fantastic nautical themed playground along Parramatta River, complete with its own submarine.
 Cafe W is right next door to the playground (where you’ll find a toilet).
 And it’s a great spot to start a walk/ ride along the river.